partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## Potato Field (Chapter 4)

 Momo: Momo-1!
-Excuse me, I'm sorry, but I just accidentally left something around here, and, I've come back to get it now, so...
+Ummm, excuse meee, I'm sorry, but I just accidentally left something around here, and, I've come back to get it now, so...!

 Unit 01: Momo-chan, you shouldn't have come here-wak!
 This is the Potato Bonbons' turf.
 One wrong step in this potato field, and you'll get blown to smithereens by a potatobomb-wak!

 Bonbon: Heyyyy, what's up, losers!
 Time's a-wasting-bon!
 Heh heh hehhhh, you're gonna get it, pig-butts.
 The way back is right over here, bahahahhaa!

 Clock: They are correct, there is no time!
 We simply do not have time to face off against these nincompoops!
-Now which of you wants to be saved by this Clock!?
+Now who wants to be saved by this Clock!?

 Momo: Ah!
 Wait, Mr. Clock!